CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/README.md

 ### **Web Application Core Functionalities**
 * Search bar that looks up an organization from our DB based on the name typed into the search field
-* Organization home page with all relevant information, ie meeting times, upcoming events, organization leader's contact information, social media links,
+* Organization home page with all relevant information, ie meeting times, upcoming events, organization leader's contact information, social media links.
-*
-*
-*
+* Organizations will be tagged with attributes based on what their organization does.
+CS clubs have CS tags, Math club have math tags, freshman friendly tags, etc
+* Organizations will be able to edit their information and tags.

 ### **Web Application Additonal Features**
 * Check list of interests that the student can check that correlate to different organizations